Kaveri7674/Rock_Paper_Scissors/README.md

 A simple and customizable password generator written in Python.
 This tool helps you create strong, random passwords with options to include uppercase letters, digits, and special characters to enhance security.

 Features:
-Generate passwords of any length (default is 12 characters)
+Generate passwords of any length

 Option to include or exclude: